Jazzman1976/yaht-twow/README.md

 Donations are non-refundable / don't entitle you to anything

 # Install
-place all the content of this addon into a folder named yaHT in the Turtle WoW AddOns folder.
+place all the content of this addon into a folder named YaHT in the Turtle WoW AddOns folder.
 `\TurtleWoW\Interface\AddOns\YaHT\`